 The main entrance is just 20 minutes’ walk from Louth town centre.
 If you are arriving by car, come off the A16 at the Elkington roundabout (where it crosses the A157 and B1200).
 Turn off towards Louth town centre, turn right onto Love Lane, and then right again onto Crowtree Lane.
 At the end of the road you will reach the main entrance and car park.

-Note there is a fee to park at the main entrance (£1 at the time of writing).
+Note there is a £1 fee to park at the main entrance.
 The smaller car park on Halfpenny Lane is free, but you will need to get there early as spaces fill up quickly, especially when the sun is out!
 This entrance is easy to reach from the A16 – turn off onto Horncastle Road, and then left onto Halfpenny Lane.
 Keep your eyes out on the right for the car park.

 Walking routes in Hubbard’s Hills

 The distance across Hubbard’s Hills from one entrance to the other is about half a mile, making it an easy one-mile return walk to go through and back.
 However, there are slightly different routes you can take to mix up the scenery.